AN/SPY-1

-The AN/SPY-1 is a United States Navy 3D radar system manufactured by Lockheed Martin.
-The array is a passive electronically scanned system and a key component of the Aegis Combat System.
+The AN/SPY-1 is a United States Navy passive electronically scanned array (PESA) 3D radar system manufactured by Lockheed Martin, and is a key component of the Aegis Combat System.
 The system is computer controlled and uses four complementary antennas to provide 360-degree coverage.
 The system was first installed in 1973 on USS Norton Sound and entered active service in 1983 as the SPY-1A on USS Ticonderoga.
 The -1A was installed on ships up to CG-58, with the -1B upgrade first installed on USS Princeton in 1986.
 The upgraded -1B(V) was retrofitted to existing ships from CG-59 up to the last, USS Port Royal.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/SPY-1" designation represents the first design of an Army-Navy electronic device for surface ship surveillance radar system.
+The JETDS system also now is used to name all Department of Defense electronic systems.